Surfing Plymouth (Beach & Surf Guide)

 Whitsand Bay

-Best surfed from low to mid tide the wave quality can drop considerably as the waves move up the beach, losing power and appearing jumbled due to the backwash from the cliffs.
+Best surfed from low to mid tide, the wave quality can drop considerably as the waves move up the beach, losing power and appearing jumbled due to the backwash from the cliffs.

 Wembury

-Wembury Beach is a beautiful stretch of sand among South Devon’s many surf beaches but its relatively easy access makes it popular with surfers from Plymouth.
+Wembury Beach is a beautiful stretch of sand among South Devon’s many surf beaches, but its relatively easy access makes it popular with surfers from Plymouth.

-Even though Wembury doesn’t get as much swell as other places on this list it can still produce some great surfable waves in the right conditions and it’s only a short drive from Plymouth.
+Even though Wembury doesn’t get as much swell as other places on this list, it can still produce some great surfable waves in the right conditions, and it’s only a short drive from Plymouth.

-Favouring large ground swells from the southwest and winds from the north it’s fairly rare that you get all of the elements to align for really good surf here but when it does you’ll be met with a few setups to choose from.
+Favouring large ground swells from the southwest and winds from the north, it’s fairly rare that you get all of the elements to align for really good surf here, but when it does, you’ll be met with a few setups to choose from.

-At the centre of the bay, there’s an A-frame that breaks fairly close to the shore offering short lefts and rights that break into shallow water so not ideal for beginners.
+At the centre of the bay, there’s an A-frame that breaks fairly close to the shore offering short lefts and rights that break into shallow water, so not ideal for beginners.

-Here’s some old-school surf footage I found of Wembury from a winter swell in 2016 that gives you a rough idea of what the setups like:
+Here’s some old-school surf footage I found of Wembury from a winter swell in 2016 that gives you a rough idea of what the setups are like:

 Bovisand

-Bovisand’s close enough to nearly be considered surfing in Plymouth with the city just a short drive away and the closest you’ll get to a Plymouth beach.
+Bovisand’s close enough to nearly be considered surfing in Plymouth, with the city just a short drive away and the closest you’ll get to a Plymouth beach.

 Bantham